kanerep/gatsby-starter-netlify-cms/src/pages/postnatal/index.md

         classes we include cardio, weight training, body conditioning using resistance bands and a core pelvic floor section.
-These classes are currently running on Tuesday mornings 11-11:45 am at the Mortons bistro in Gilmorton, LE17 5LT and on Thursday mornings 10:30-11:15am at the Blaby and Whetstone boys club, LE8 6LW and also on Friday mornings 10:15-11am at the Blaby and Whetstone Boys club, LE8 6LW.
+These classes are currently running on Tuesday mornings 11-11:45 am at the Mortons bistro in Gilmorton, LE17 5LT and on Friday mornings 10:15-11am at the Blaby and Whetstone Boys club, LE8 6LW.
       testheading: "Mum and Baby Fitness Classes "
     - image: /img/image4-1-.jpeg
       text: If you feel you need a more individualised fitness plan or extra help